ros2/domain_bridge/doc/design.md

 The bridge should work with any supported ROS type (e.g. .msg, .srv, .action, or .idl).
 Furthermore, the bridge should not have to declare any explicit dependencies on interfaces types (e.g. in code or package.xml).
-Rather, the bridge should dynamically load type support at runtime (and produce an error if support for the requested type does not exist).
+Ideally, the bridge can just deal with serialized data, though it may be necessary to dynamically load type support at runtime.

 5. Accurately bridge Quality of Service settings